Selective Address Mobility

 bridge: vmbr0

-If a required membersFrom source is not yet present, the pool reports
+If a required membersFrom SAMNodeSet is not present, the pool reports

 Pending.
 Mark the source optional: true only when a partial local member list